Tuxos/RHPET-OSCP-Jumpstart/README.md

 # RHPET-OSCP-Jumpstart

-Labguide for the Red Hat Partner Enablement Training for OpenShift Containert Platform Jumpstart.
+Lab Guide for the Red Hat Partner Enablement Training for OpenShift Containert Platform Jumpstart.

 The Lab itself is provided through Ravello.